CNugteren/CLBlast/README.md

 Support us
 -------------

 This project started in March 2015 as an evenings and weekends free-time project next to a full-time job for Cedric Nugteren.
-If you are in the position to support the project by OpenCL-hardware donations or otherwise, please find contact information on the [website of the main author](http://cnugteren.github.io).
+You can find contact information on the [website of the main author](http://cnugteren.github.io).